D-Heger/VintageStoryCalculator/README.md

 ### Alloying Calculator

 Calculate the exact amounts of metals needed to create your desired alloy.
 Supports all alloys and solders in Vintage Story.
+Now includes smelting temperature information for each alloy.

+### Casting Calculator

+Calculate the number of ore nuggets needed to cast metal ingots in a crucible.
+Supports all 8 castable metals and shows smelting temperatures as well as ore source information.

 ## How to Use